florentinav/opera-volunteering/README.md

 This project was created by Florentina Vasilovschi and Lidia Cozmuta.
+The app was created using nodejs & espress in order to help volunteers apply for opera events.

-# Live preview
+## Live preview
 Click [here](https://florentinav.github.io/opera-volunteering/public/) to open live app

+#Running the app
 * Installation
 `npm install`